stitchdata/docs/_destinations/bigquery/v1/bigquery-setup-v1.md

       2. From the **Google Cloud Storage Location**, select the location where data should be stored:

-         {% for region in site.data.destinations.reference.bigquery.region-list %}
+         {% for region in site.data.destinations.reference.bigquery.v1.region-list %}
          - {{ region.name | markdownify }}
          {% endfor %}
       3. Click **Finish Setup**.